learnp-sudo/freshersbatch-oct16/README.txt

-java script is the most popular programming language
+java script is the most popular programming language of the web